 Entering adulthood, I wanted to give a stab at being a “Fine” artist, but became hopelessly disillusioned and sort of segued into more technical interests, leaving art behind for a spell.
 Learned about computers and technology, nothing too hardcore, but it’s enough to say that I spent a couple of years repairing Apple computers, in the 2002-2004 era, when things were just starting to get cool.

 One day I was delivering a computer system to a nice gentleman, and after I installed his system he tried out his new hardware while I stood by to watch.
 He had a Wacom tablet and was using a program I had never seen before, Painter, and he demonstrated the most marvelous things.
 That experience triggered something in my brain; that is what set me on my digital art path.

 Lots of stuff happened afterward but essentially I quit my job, built a cruddy website, and advertised my newly developed digital art skills online, saying yes to pretty much anything that promised to pay.
 Through a process of trial and error, I trained myself to be a professional digital artist, and established a very loyal base of small clients, most of whom needed … storyboards.
 Not much later, I joined up with Frameworks, a great commercial storyboarding agency, and things really took off.

-Today, I’m 30, storyboarding full time, with lots of digital art projects on the side, and I live in Studio City with my two cats Emily and Hugh and my wonderful wife, Julie.
+Today, I’m 35, storyboarding full time, with lots of digital art projects on the side, and I live in Studio City with my two cats Emily and Hugh and my wonderful wife, Julie.
 And recently, I’ve added another line to resume- Dad, to my beautiful baby girl.